itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 * There's less security risk.

-CloudCannon also makes it easier for non-technical users:
+CloudCannon also makes it easier for non-developers:

 * Editing is inline so there's no need to preview content.
 * Developers control what content and metadata can be updated so there's not an overwhelming array of options.